 Fedor Emelianenko, the greatest heavyweight of all time.
 His run through the Pride Fighting Championships heavyweight division is legendary.
 Well known for his striking and dynamic ground-and-pound a less talked about area of his game is his takedowns.
 See he doesn’t shoot for singles or double legs, he’s a master of Sambo and a Judo black belt.
-Which means all his takedowns have come from trips or throws in the clinch.
+This means all his takedowns have come from trips or throws in the clinch.

 First, let’s take a look at his entries into the clinch.
 His most common clinch entry is a right-hand lead and step (The Fitzsimmons Shift) .
 This is where he throws a lead right-hand punch while at the same time taking a step forward with his right leg which enables him to fall into a clinch position.
 Now the right-hand punch is thrown as a legitimate shot and not as a fake.
 If it lands and his opponent starts backpedalling.
 He will follow up with further strikes.